CnCNet/xna-cncnet-client/Docs/Migration.md

 - Updater DLL filename has been changed from `DTAUpdater.dll` to `CnCNet.ClientUpdater.dll` and second-stage updater from `clientupdt.dat` to `SecondStageUpdater.exe` and has been moved from base folder to `Resources`.

 - The use of .cur mouse cursor files is not supported on the cross-platform 'UniversalGL' build.
 To ensure the intended cursor is shown instead of a missing texture (pink square) all themes need to contain a `cursor.png` file.
 Existing .cur files will still be used by the Windows-only builds.

+- The MonoGame MCGB editor will convert the MainMenuTheme to `MainMenuTheme.wma` when publishing for MonoGame WindowsDX.
+MonoGame DesktopGL only supports the ogg format.
+To ensure the MainMenuTheme is available on both the WindowsDX & DesktopGL client versions you need to manually convert and add the missing ogg format file to each theme.
+Each theme should then contain both `MainMenuTheme.wma` and `MainMenuTheme.ogg` files.
+The client will then switch out the correct MainMenuTheme format at runtime.